 About your topic:

-- Consider more specific words (to narrow your focus) or more general terms (to expand your search), e.g. Community name: official community name, neighborhoods within the larger community, major streets, major businesses/buildings/geographic features, major people (council members, developers, philanthropists, etc.); variables: housing, population demographics, average income, access to transportation, access to development funds, etc.
+- Consider more specific words (to narrow your focus) or more general terms (to expand your search).
+For the Community name, try also: official community name, neighborhoods within the larger community, major streets, major businesses/buildings/geographic features, major people (council members, developers, philanthropists, etc.).
+For the variables, try: housing, population demographics, average income, access to transportation, access to development funds, etc.